spotlightpa/poor-richard/content/berks/_index.md

-image-description = "Sunsrise over State College, PA" image-credit = "Abby Drey / Centre Daily Times" layout = "page-landing" bg-img = true supplemental = """
+image-description = "Sunsrise over State College, PA" image-credit = "Abby Drey / Centre Daily Times" layout = "page-landing" signupHed = "Join our mailing list " signupDek = "Sign up to receive a weekly review of articles from Spotlight PA and occasional updates about our planning project in Berks County." bg-img = true takeover = """
+{{<featured/main-takeover
+  title = "Help us write the future of journalism in Berks County." dek = "Join our historic effort to invigorate local news." image = "2023/09/01jf-h6pe-1sks-18dz.jpeg" signupHed = "Join our mailing list " signupDek = "Sign up to receive a weekly review of articles from Spotlight PA and occasional updates about our planning project in Berks County" gaCategory = "newsletters:palocal" gaForm = "newsletters:palocal-full" hiddenField = "newsletter/hidden-input.html"
+>}}
+"""
+supplemental = """
 {{<supplemental>}}
 ## A Novel Approach to Reinvigorating Local News